PAMunb/benchmark/README.md

 benchmark.sh script
 ```

-To run all contracts available, run the follwing command passing the duration and type of fuzzing:
+To run all contracts available, run the follwing command passing the duration, type of fuzzing and repetition times:

 ```
-benchmark.sh all 30m directed_greybox
+benchmark.sh all 30m directed_greybox 1
 ```

 ## Running the project locally